lmmeqa/chorely-backend/ApiDoc.md

 > Deprecated
 >
 > - `PATCH /chores/:uuid/verify` is retired.
 The route exists only to return **410 Gone** with a message to use `PATCH /chores/:uuid/complete` instead.

+### Chore Status Filtering

+The `/chores/user` endpoint only returns chores with status "claimed" (active chores assigned to the user).
+Completed chores are excluded from this endpoint to prevent them from appearing in "My Chores" lists.
+This ensures that users only see chores they can currently work on.

 *Errors*